 -If you do not pay, you do not receive your item.

--I will not begin construction of custom purchases until after I have been paid.
+-I will not begin construction of custom purchases until after I have been paid (this includes payment plans).
 I do not accept mailed money.
 If you have concerns regarding payment, please email me prior to ordering.

--Please make sure that if a piece has real fur or bones in it (only applicable on custom orders) that these are allowed in your country and can be shipped.
+-Please make sure that if a piece has real fur or bones in it that these are allowed in your country and can be shipped.

 -If you need an item by a certain date, you MUST make me aware of the deadline ahead of time.
 If things like shipping or Customs make the item late, I am not held accountable.